Subpage title

 Marta is a violinist specializing in early music and a graduate of the Karol Szymanowski Academy of Music in Katowice, where she studied under Adam Musialski, as well as Martyna and Adam Pastuszka.
 She is a laureate of the third prize at the Premio Bonporti International Music Competition (2021) and the founder of Cohaere Ensemble.

-She has collaborated with ensembles such as Capella Regia Polona, Capella Cracoviensis, Arte dei Suonatori, {oh} Orkiestra, Wrocław Baroque Orchestra, and Café Zimmermann.
+She has collaborated with ensembles such as Capella Regia Polona, Capella Cracoviensis, Arte dei Suonatori, {oh!} Orkiestra, Wrocław Baroque Orchestra, and Café Zimmermann.
 She is a recipient of scholarships from the Młoda Polska program and the Jumpstart Jr. Foundation.
 She plays a violin by Giovanni Battista Rogeri, built in 1699.

 aaa